sue-wallace/sue-wallace-blog/content/post/VAR_sentiment.md

 Yesterday Leicester City beat Spurs 2-1, but not before two VAR decisions, one being very controversial.

-After 37 minutes Spurs were up 1-0 with a unique goal scored by Harry Kane.
+At 37 minutes Spurs were up 1-0 with a unique goal scored by Harry Kane.
 In the second half Leicester had a really bright start until Aurier scored for Spurs at 63 minutes.
 Here's where things get a bit spicy!
 Auriers goal was disallowed by a VAR check which found Son to be 0.0000001 centimetres offside in the build-up to the goal.

 2 minutes later a rejuvinated Leicester score the equaliser, and at 84 minutes Maddison scored the winning goal.